rasachdev/data146/fixmidterm.md

 # Midterm Corrections
 ## Setting it up
-A. I imported all of the libraries that I would need in order to do this.
+A. First, I imported all of the libraries that I would need in order to do this.

 B. Here is the DoKFold function:
 ```